 HOW TO GET THERE

 In the 1990’s, wireless connectivity was a luxury.
-Fast forward 20 years and wireless communication has moved from convenience to necessity.
+Fast forward 20 years and wireless communication have moved from convenience to necessity.
 This utility has become essential to public health, safety, welfare, and happiness.
 Thus, while many not often realize it, the wireless industry and municipalities share a common goal of serving the greater public good.
 The same people that comprise the wireless customer base are also the government’s constituents.
 With that in mind, neither side can afford to repeat the mistakes of the past.
 We have much work to do.

-In recognition of the essential nature of wireless service and the benefits it brings to the community, and in further recognition that there has been a long history of onerous and unwieldy siting processes in some jurisdictions, lawmakers at the federal, state, and local levels have implemented or proposed regulations and legislation to help ease obstacles to deployment.
+In recognition of the essential nature of wireless service and the benefits it brings to the community, and in further recognition that there has been a long history of onerous and unwieldy siting processes in some jurisdictions, lawmakers at the federal, state and local levels have implemented or proposed regulations and legislation to help ease obstacles to deployment.
 With this ability to expedite deployments, the industry must ensure that it does not violate the trust placed in us by jurisdictions.
-We look forward to seeing more jurisdictions take a forward thinking approach in investing in their communities by helping to bring wireless connectivity where it is most needed.
+We look forward to seeing more jurisdictions take a forward-thinking approach in investing in their communities by helping to bring wireless connectivity where it is most needed.

 47 U.S.C. §§ 253(a) and 224(f)(1).